Southern Illinois University Edwardsville: Main campus

 Rendleman Hall is located to the east of the University Center and is named after former SIUE president John S. Rendleman.
-It opened in 1969 and serves as the main administrative building, housing admission review and processing, the bursar's office, and the housing office.
+It opened in 1969 and serves as the main administrative building, housing the admission review and processing office, the bursar's office, and the housing office.
 Rendleman Hall, since 1970, has also been the location of the branch U.S. Post Office for ZIP code 62026, which serves SIUE's campuses in Edwardsville, Alton, and East St. Louis.

 Other academic, arts and athletic buildings are located to the west of the campus center.
 The Theater Department also uses the Metcalf Experimental Theater, a separate building named after James F. Metcalf (father of actress Laurie Metcalf) that opened in 1984 as a replacement for an old Quonset hut that was used for productions.
 The Engineering Building, opened in 2000 and expanded in 2013–14, houses the SIUE School of Engineering.
 It includes classrooms, laboratories, and offices for the school and its departments.
 The Art and Design Building, opened in 1994 and expanded in 2012–13, contains the offices of the Department of Art and Design and its classrooms and studios.
 The Center for Spirituality & Sustainability, formerly known as the Religious Center was completed in 1971 and is located near the Art and Design Building.
 It is topped by a plexiglass Geodesic dome which resembles a globe with Edwardsville oriented at the top.
 The center was designed by R. Buckminster Fuller and internationally known architect, Shoji Sadao, and dedicated by Fuller, who was a visiting professor at SIUE at the time.
 The 90th Meridian runs through the building.

 In celebration of the 2018 Illinois Bicentennial, the Southern Illinois University Edwardsville campus was selected as one of the Illinois 200 Great Places by the American Institute of Architects Illinois component (AIA Illinois).